zacharek/labirynth-game/README.md

 ## Labyrinth Game
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Randomly generated labyrinth.
 Main objective is to through the maze as fast sa you can.
 Project is about half way completed.
 Mobiles are not supported yet.

-On resolutions other than FullHD character will not scale properly.
+## Technologies used
++ React.js 16.12.0

 ## How to play
 + Use WSAD or Arrow Keys to move
++ Starting tile is randomly selected
 + Try to find exit as quick as possible (looks like a trapdoor)
 + Every level is a little bit harder than the previous one